alizain/fsdb/README.md

 - `dataDir` the directory to parse
 - `config` an object
-  - `commonProps` (*default: "common"*) the filename that contains common properties, for each directory
+  - `commonFile` (*default: "common"*) the filename that contains common properties, for each directory

 ## Cool Features